SonahLab/twitch-chat-hit-counter/course-material/MODULE_2.md

 #

-### Task 2: Implement GreetingEventProducer.java
+### Task 2: Kafka `GreetingEvent` Producer
-Implement the `public boolean publish(String messageId, GreetingEvent event) {}` method.
+In `GreetingEventProducer.java`, implement `public boolean publish(String messageId, GreetingEvent event)`.
 The method expects a `messageId` and a `GreetingEvent`, and writes a new message into the kafka topic.

 Return the boolean status of the kafka topic write operation.